zyplos/zyplos/README.md

 I'm a developer who likes to work with Javascript.
 Always picking up new interests and project ideas.
 Currently school takes up a lot of my time.

 I'm very active on Twitter.
-Consider giving a follow if like Javascript jokes/design.
+Consider giving a follow if you like Javascript jokes/design.

 <p>
 <a href="https://twitter.com/Zyplos"><img src="https://img.shields.io/badge/-@Zyplos-1DA1F2?style=flat-square&amp;labelColor=fff&amp;logo=Twitter" alt="Spotify Badge"></a>